Security Home

 a photo of a smart security cameraYou don't have to live with a wall-mounted security camera to know your house is safe.
 Security cameras have grown smaller, and can be tucked away on shelves, window sills and book cases.iStock

-Other newcomers play by a different set of rules.
-Many eschew touchscreen or keypad controllers, relying exclusively on smartphones, tablets or laptops for control.
+Other newcomers follow different rules.
+Many eschew touchscreen or keypad controllers, relying exclusively on smartphones, tablets, or laptops for control.

 They offer two types of systems: